Tuition, Fees, and Other Financial Information

 Definition of Critical Dates

-Payment Deadline: Date on which tuition is due (Last Tuesday of the semester or term).
+- Payment Deadline: Date on which tuition is due.
 Please note that students cannot register until the previous semester or term is paid in full.

-Registration Deadline: Last day to register or add classes to a student’s class schedule and the last day to drop classes and receive a full tuition/fee refund (7 days after the first day of the semester or term).
+- Tuition Refund Deadline: Last day to drop classes and receive a full tuition/fee refund.
 Late charges on any unpaid balance of tuition/fees will be assessed after this date.

 Payment on Behalf of Student